Bishop McGuinness Catholic High School (North Carolina)

-Bishop McGuinness Catholic High School is a private, Roman Catholic high school in Kernersville, North Carolina, minutes from downtown Greensboro and Winston-Salem.
-It operates under the direction of the Roman Catholic Diocese of Charlotte.
+Bishop McGuinness Catholic High School is a four-year private, college preparatory, catholic school in Kernersville, North Carolina, minutes from downtown Greensboro and Winston-Salem.
+It operates under the direction of the Diocese of Charlotte.

 Background

 It is the only Catholic high school in the Piedmont Triad area.
 The school was named in honor of Eugene Joseph McGuinness (1889–1957), the second Bishop of the Diocese of Raleigh.
 In 2007, Bishop McGuinness was named one of the nation's top 50 Catholic high schools by the National Catholic High School Honor Roll.